 The UPPAbaby Vista V2 can actually accommodate two car seats, for families with infant twins.
 If you don’t want to use car seats, you have the option of using two bassinets.
 The Vista comes with one bassinet, and you can purchase another if you have two small babies to transport.

-In contrast, the Cruz V2 doesn't come with a bassinet.
-You can use the Cruz V2 with the purchase of an UPPAbaby From Birth Kit.
-The From Birth Kit includes a bassinet with a breathable mattress and an extended sun canopy.
+In contrast, the Cruz V2 doesn’t come with a bassinet.
+You can use the Cruz V2 with the purchase of an UPPAbaby From Birth Kit, which includes a bassinet with a breathable mattress and an extended sun canopy.

 If you have one infant and one toddler, or twin toddlers, you can purchase a second seat for use with the Vista.
 This is known as a rumble seat and can carry a child up to 35 pounds in weight.
 There’s no option to attach a second seat to the Cruz.

-Finally, the Vista can be used with an UPPAbaby PiggyBack board.
+Finally, both the Vista and Cruz can be used with an UPPAbaby PiggyBack board.
 Also referred to as a stroller or glider board, this attaches to the back of the stroller near the rear wheels.
 The glider board allows an older child to stand while you push the stroller.
-(Note: as of this writing, UPPAbaby doesn't make a glider board compatible with the Cruz V2.)

 Since the Vista can be configured in multiple ways to transport kids of different ages, it clearly wins the versatility category.
 Just be aware that some of the configurations on the Vista aren’t ideal.
 For instance, use with two bassinets requires you to place one on the bottom front of the stroller.
 The second bassinet goes up top, blocking your view of the baby on the bottom.
 Understandably, many parents are thrilled with that setup.

 The UPPAbaby Cruz and Vista tie in the safety category, since both strollers have the same safety features.